catherinemeadows/catherinemeadows/README.md

 ### Hi, I'm Cat Meadows!

-I am a graduate student at George Washington University pursuing a Master of Science degree in Computer Science.
-I work as a research assistant for Dr. Timothy Wood's group, working in the areas of networking and distributed systems.
+I am a Student Naval Aviator(SNA).
+I received my Master of Science degree in Computer Science from George Washington University in May 2023.
+I worked as a research assistant for Dr. Timothy Wood's group, working in the areas of networking and distributed systems.

 ## Around the Web :earth_americas::
 - [Website](https://catherinemeadows.github.io)
 - [LinkedIn](https://www.linkedin.com/in/catherine-meadows-03560b182)

 ## How to Reach Me :email::
-- Email: meadowsc@gwu.edu
+- Email: catherinemeadows4@gmail.com

 ## &#x1f4c8; GitHub Stats
 <a href="https://github.com/catherinemeadows/catherinemeadows">